Privacy Settings

 • Big Data Technologies: Big data technologies enable systems to handle large volumes of data.
 These technologies perform complex analytics, and provide insights at scale.

-We can use different functions and features of video analytics to create the most suitable way for our business.
+We can use different functions and features of intelligent video analytics to create the most suitable way for our business.

-• Object Tracking: Object tracking involves following the movement of specific objects across consecutive frames in a video.
+• Object Tracking: Object tracking involves following the movement of specific objects in video across consecutive frames in a video.
 It assigns a unique identifier to each object and tracks its position, size, and other attributes over time.

 • Motion Detection: This technique identifies and tracks changes in the position of objects between consecutive frames.
 This feature is advantageous for security and surveillance purposes.

 • Facial Recognition: Facial recognition (FR) is a biometric technology that analyzes and identifies individuals based on their facial features.
-We can benefit this from detecting and recognizing specific faces within a video.
+We can benefit this from detecting and recognizing specific faces within a related video.

 • Crowd Analytics: Crowd analytics involves analyzing the behavior, movement patterns, and demographics of crowds in video footage.
 It helps in understanding crowd dynamics and optimizing crowd management strategies.